DyerlabTeaching/ENVS543/README.md

 # ENVS 543: Environmental Data Literacy

+> Semester course; 3 lecture hours.
+3 credits.
+Enrollment restricted to students with graduate standing, or those with one course in statistics and permission of instructor.
+Develop quantitative skills for the visualization, manipulation, analysis and communication of environmental "big data."
+This course focuses on spatial environmental data analysis, interpretation and communication, using real-time data from the Rice Rivers Center and the R statistical analysis environment.

 <img align="right" src="dyer.png"> Hello.
 My name is Dr. Rodney Dyer and this is a course I've developed to serve as the entry course for incoming Environmental Studies graduate students and advanced undergraduates.

 The rationale for this class is as follows.